sky-music/sky-music.github.io/how-to-read.md

 <p>The visual music sheets on this website are a bit like <a href="https://sky-pod.github.io/discord.html">tablature</a>, which is a form of musical notation indicating instrument fingering rather than musical pitches.</p>

-</p>So in the below example, you simply press where the Sky music chart asks you to, which on the ABC1-5 reference chart is A3, B2 and C4</p>
+<p>So in the below example, you simply press where the Sky music chart asks you to, which on the ABC1-5 reference chart is A3, B2 and C4</p>

 <img src="./assets/images/skypad.png">